Alex33856/Skyblocker/FEATURES.md

 - **Item Protection**
   - config option to toggle item protection chat notifications
 - **Discord Rich Presence:** Allows users to show their Piggy, Bits, or location, along with a custom message.
-- **Wiki Lookup:** Press F4 to open the wiki page about the held item or garden visitors.
+- **Wiki Lookup:** Press F4 to open the wiki page about a hovered item, pet, garden visitor, or calendar event.
 - **OptiFabric Compatibility**
 - **Waypoints API**
 - **Config Button in Skyblock Menu**